isomerpages/moe-tkps/_useful-information/Students/Code of Conduct.md

 ##### Citizenship Education

-*   All students must attend the Flag Raising Ceremony.
+*   All students must attend the Flag Raising Ceremony.&nbsp;
 *   Students who are Singapore Citizens must sing the National Anthem and take the Pledge.
 *   Students will take the Pledge with the right fist placed over the heart.
 *   Students who are not Singapore Citizens must stand at attention and observe the Flag Raising and Pledge Taking ceremony with respect.